-There are plenty of reasons to rewatch Beetlejuice anytime of the year and if you’re someone who grew up watching it, you probably still do.
+There are plenty of reasons to rewatch Beetlejuice any time of the year.
 It’s easy to find yourself drawn to the awesome weirdness of one of Tim Burton’s earliest classics.
 But even if you’ve seen it more times than most, there might be one detail you never noticed about Beetlejuice that could change things for you the next time you check in with your favorite bio exorcist.
 OK, maybe you’ll still love it for the dark comedy that it is, but some things just can’t be unseen, or unnoticed, once you know about them.

 Beetlejuice Has Some Plot Holes